marek7400/Notepad-/README.md

 			|        \
 			|        |-- PythonScript
 			|             \
-			|             |-- index.html        (optional, if it's not there context-sensitive help will use the web)
+			|             |-- index.html        (optional, if it is not there context-sensitive help will use the web)
 			|
 			|
 			|